thatblindgeye/thatblindgeye/README.md

 <br>

-Beyond my personal goal of learning about (and helping others better understand) accessibility, I also have experience with React (both class components with lifecycle methods and functional components with hooks), asyncrhonous JavaScript (async/await and Promises), webpack and modules, and team-based programming by taking part in [The Odin Project](https://www.theodinproject.com/)'s first gamejam.
+Beyond my personal goal of learning about (and helping others better understand) accessibility, I also work for Red Hat on their [Patternfly](https://www.patternfly.org/v4/) team, and am a maintainer for the [The Odin Project](https://www.theodinproject.com/).

 ---

-### Currently...

-I'm expanding my skills in creating accessible-friendly apps (does this belong here or the "from now until forever" section?), and will soon be diving into learning more about test driven development.

-Beyond expanding my skills and knowledge, I'm a member of The Odin Project and its Discord server, where I help other members and receive help from an incredible community, am part of a book club for You Don't Know JavaScript 1st Edition, and make contributions to the Odin Project repos.

----

 ### Future Plans...

-- Expand my back-end knowledge to evolve from a front-end dev to a full-stack dev.
+- Expand my back-end knowledge to evolve from strictly front-end work.
 - Continue making contributions to The Odin Project, and look for other open source contribution opportunities.
-- Continue to work on the aesthetic side of my apps in parallel with the accessibility side.
-- Delve into one of the many CSS frameworks available.
 - Checkoff some of the personal project ideas on my to-do list, including a D&D character builder for homebrew settings.

 ---